psmithiv/bt-hid-arcade-stick/README.md

 Planned next steps:

-1. Integrate actual GPIO polling in `InputManager` so physical buttons feed into `HIDController`.
-2. Reflect physical button activity in the desktop UI (leveraging existing `STATE` events).
+1. Finalize the hardware pin map and validate debouncing with the production wiring.
-3. Finish BLE lifecycle handling, including connection state mirrored in the UI.
+2. Flesh out BLE lifecycle handling, including connection state mirrored in the UI.
-4. Expand automated tests for host tooling and, where possible, firmware logic.
+3. Expand automated tests for host tooling and, where possible, firmware logic.

 ---